utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 <br />

 #### Grafana Plugins
-We're always excited to announce updates to our exiting plugins, and this week we have a bunch!
+We're always excited to announce updates to our existing plugins, and this week we have a bunch!
 Updating plugins is easy.
 If you have an on-prem Grafana, the <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_12" target="_blank">Grafana-cli</a> will take care of the upgrade.
 For <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_12" target="_blank">Hosted Grafana</a>, use the one-click upgrade button.

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">